dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 2. In a scatter diagram, the vertical distance of a point above or below the regression line is the graphical counterpart of the prediction error made by the regression method.

+3. The r.m.s. error of the regression line is the root-mean-square of the residuals.
+This measures the accuracy of the regression predictions.
+The predictions are off by amounts similar in size to the r.m.s. error.
+For many scatter diagrams, about 68% of the predictions will be right to within one r.m.s. error.
+About 95% will be right to within two r.m.s. errors.